IOTEROP/IOWA/README.md

 This repository contains sample applications illustrating how to use IOWA.

 Two kinds of samples are available depending on your SDK.
-One set of samples for the Evaluation SDK and a second set for the Full SDK
+One set of samples for the Evaluation SDK and a second set for the Full SDK.

 The Evaluation SDK is available in the repository below.